Alfred Hitchcock

 The “Hitchcockian” style includes the use of camera movement to mimic a person’s gaze, thereby turning viewers into voyeurs, and framing shots to maximise anxiety and fear.
 The film critic Robin Wood wrote that the meaning of a Hitchcock film “is there in the method, in the progression from shot to shot.
 A Hitchcock film is an organism, with the whole implied in every detail and every detail related to the whole.”

 In 2012, Vertigo replaced Orson Welles‘s Citizen Kane (1941) as the British Film Institute’s greatest film ever made based on its world-wide poll of hundreds of film critics.
 By 2018 eight of his films had been selected for preservation in the United States National Film Registry, including his personal favourite, Shadow of a Doubt (1943).
 He received the BAFTA Fellowship in 1971, the AFI Life Achievement Award in 1979 and was knighted in December that year, four months before he died.
+Each review will be linked to the title below. (*seen originally in theaters) (**seen rereleased in theaters)

-• Number 13 (1922) – silent, unfinished, lost)
+• Number 13 (1922) – silent, unfinished, lost

 • Always Tell Your Wife (1923) – silent short, uncredited co-director, partially lost